-Field Historians In Action: OPERATION JOINT ENDEAVOR
+Field Historians in OPERATION JOINT ENDEAVOR

 Army historians are very busy today, providing historical coverage of Operation JOINT ENDEAVOR.
 The primary mission of these historians is to ensure the records of the operation are preserved for use in writing the official history of the operation.
 Major tasks for the deployed field historians include collecting important operational documents, maps, photographs, video and audio recordings, artifacts, and other historical materials that might not be preserved otherwise.
 Army officers, noncommissioned officers, and soldiers are being interviewed to aid in understanding subjects not treated in regular reports and documents.
 This article explains how the Army historians in Europe are covering the Army's role in Operation JOINT ENDEAVOR.